aurora-arg/pyebfgen/README.md

 can connect via Port 6667 for non-secure, or use Port 6697 for SSL.

 ## changelog
+v 1.0.6 - Minor pretty-factor updates
+  - tabstops and other minor UX updates.

 v 1.0.5 - Fix US Minor Outlying Islands
   - Region ID for US Minor Outlying Islands was incorrectly set.